JagsRio/Jags-CIT114-Notes/Notes08.md

-Databases

-Databases offered by Amazon
-Amazon Relational Database Service (RDS)
-Amazon DynamoDB
-Amazon Redshift
-Amazon Aurora

-Unmanaged
-Scaling, fault tolerance and availability are managed by you

-Managed
-Scaling, fault tolerance and availability are typically built into the service

-Challenges of relational databases
-Server maintenance and energy footprint
-Software installation and patches
-Database backups and high availability
-Limits on scalability
-Data Security
-OS installation and patches

-Amazon RDS
-Pick DB Instance Class
-Pick DB Instance Storage
-Pick Database Engine
-Supported Engines:
-	MySQL
-	Amazon Aurora
-	MS SQL Server
-	PostgresSQL
-	MariaDB
-	Oracle

-Amazon RDS can be deployed in a multi-AZs for high availability It automatically generates a standby copy of the db instance in another availability zone within the same VPC After initial seeding of the database copy, transactions are synchronously replicated to the standby copy In event of failure of the primary AZ, Amazon automatically brings the standby DB instance online as the main instance.
-Since applications reference the DB by name using the DNS domain endpoint, you dont need to change anything in your application code to use the standby copy.

-Amazon RDS also supports the creation of read replicas for MySQL, MariaDB, PostgresSQL and Amazon Aurora.
-	Offers asynchronous replication
-	Can be promoted to master if needed.
-	Use for read-heavy database workloads
-	Offload read queries

-When to use Amazon RDS
+# Databases

+### Databases offered by Amazon
+1. Amazon Relational Database Service (RDS)
+2. Amazon DynamoDB
+3. Amazon Redshift
+4. Amazon Aurora

+> [!Note]
+> Unmanaged - Scaling, fault tolerance and availability are managed by you

+> [!Note]
+> Managed - Scaling, fault tolerance and availability are typically built into the service

+## Challenges of relational databases
++ Server maintenance and energy footprint
++ Software installation and patches
++ Database backups and high availability
++ Limits on scalability
++ Data Security
++ OS installation and patches

+## Amazon RDS
+1. Pick DB Instance Class
+2. Pick DB Instance Storage
+3. Pick Database Engine
+4. Supported Engines:
+	+ MySQL
+	+ Amazon Aurora
+	+ MS SQL Server
+	+ PostgresSQL
+	+ MariaDB
+	+ Oracle

+### Advantages of Amazon RDS
++ Amazon RDS can be deployed in a multi-AZs for high availability
++ It automatically generates a standby copy of the db instance in another availability zone within the same VPC
++ After initial seeding of the database copy, transactions are synchronously replicated to the standby copy
++ In event of failure of the primary AZ, Amazon automatically brings the standby DB instance online as the main instance.
++ Since applications reference the DB by name using the DNS domain endpoint, you dont need to change anything in your application code to use the standby copy.

+### Amazon RDS also supports the creation of read replicas for MySQL, MariaDB, PostgresSQL and Amazon Aurora.
++ Offers asynchronous replication
++ Can be promoted to master if needed.
++ Use for read-heavy database workloads
++ Offload read queries

+### When to use Amazon RDS
 | Use Amazon RDS when you require | Do not use Amazon RDS when you require |
 | -------------------------------- | -------------------------------------- |
 | Complex transactions or complex queries | Massive read/write rates |